vigna/value-traits-rs/README.md

 the most used slice trait, [`Index`], gives a reference to an element of the slice.
-While this approach is elegant and makes several compiler optimizations possible, it also means that slices cannot be used as generic random-access lists, as access by reference means there must be an actual continuous segment of memory locations containing explicit representations of the elements of the lists.
+While this approach is elegant and makes several compiler optimizations possible, it also means that slices cannot be used as generic random-access lists, as access by reference means there must be an actual contiguous segment of memory locations containing explicit representations of the elements of the lists.
 However, there are also different list representations, such as compressed, succinct, functional, implicit, and so on.